 Q: I’m worried about my baby being cold and getting sick.
 Why do they suggest no extra blankets in their crib?

 A: Most babies only need about one layer more than what you, the adult, are wearing.
 Very young babies are still learning how to regulate their body temperatures and overheating them is dangerous.
 Therefore, adding an additional layer is sufficient for keeping them warm without being too hot.

-For example, if you are at home wearing a short sleeve t-shirt and jeans, your baby will be fine in a long sleeved sleeper.
+For example, if you are at home wearing a short sleeve t-shirt and jeans, your baby will be fine in a long-sleeved sleeper.
 No extra blankets and quilts needed.
 Some people even dress their babies in a “sleep sack.”
 Additionally, extra blankets and quilts pose a very serious risk for suffocation.
-Keeping extra items such as this out of the crib eliminates the risk for sleep-related death.
+Keeping extra items such as this out of the crib eliminates the risk for sleep-related death due to suffocation.